Mercury procedures may throw exceptions. Exceptions may be caught using the predicates defined in the ‘exception’ library module, or using try goals.

 The declarative semantics of a try goal is:

-If no ‘else’ branch is present, let ‘Else = fail’.
-If no ‘catch_any’ branch is present, let ‘CAG = fail’.
+If no ‘else’ branch is present, then ‘Else = fail’.
+If no ‘catch_any’ branch is present, then ‘CAG = fail’.

 An example of a try goal that performs I/O is: